 Has two main components: "Find a Table" which provides the data, "Find a Publication" which provides summaries of statistical publications including:

-- the American Statistics Index (ASI) (1973- ) which covers sources from various government departments and agencies;
+- American Statistics Index (ASI) (1973 - present).
+Covers sources from various government departments and agencies.

-- Index to International Statistics (IIS) (1983- ) which covers sources from various international and regional organizations;
+- Index to International Statistics (IIS) (1983 - present).
+Covers sources from various international and regional organizations.

-- Statistical Reference Index (SRI) (1980- ) which covers sources from different types of associations and organizations.
+- Statistical Reference Index (SRI) (1980 - present).
+Covers sources from different types of associations and organizations.

 - U.S. Department of Education